Abbasmo72/Small-Projects/SmallProjects/FileOperations/PDFImageSaver/PDFImageSaverEnglish.md

 - Pillow (PIL): Converts binary image data into savable image files.
 - io: Handles binary data and in-memory processing.

+## 3. Structure and Main Components
+- extract_images_from_pdf Function ، This is the core function of the program responsible for extracting and saving images.
+It performs the following steps:
+    - Verifies the existence of the output folder and creates it if necessary.
+    - Opens the PDF file and iterates through its pages.
+    - Identifies and extracts image resources from each page.
+    - Converts binary image data into savable formats (e.g., PNG).
+    - Saves the images to the output folder and handles exceptions in case of errors.
+- select_pdf_and_extract_images Function ، This function handles user interaction:
+    - Displays a dialog box for selecting a PDF file.
+    - Determines the output folder path for saving images.
+    - Calls the extract_images_from_pdf function to process the selected file.
+- Main Execution Block:
+    - The script checks if it is being executed directly.
+If so, it initiates the file selection and image extraction process.

 ##